Table of Contents

 Commitment-phobes tend to have extremely busy lives.
 This serves a dual purpose for them – being occupied with work and other activities doesn’t let them feel the need for a long-term partnership and it gives them an easy out when things begin to get too intense in a relationship.

-If you’ve convinced yourself that you cannot be a serious relationship because you are a workaholic and have no time or energy for it, ask yourself honestly if that’s truly the case.
+If you’ve convinced yourself that you cannot be in a serious relationship because you are a workaholic and have no time or energy for it, ask yourself honestly if that’s truly the case.
 Or are you just using your circumstances as an excuse to steer clear of commitment?

-Maybe try not to schedule any work-related meetings on weekends and spend that time either with your partner or going on a date.
-Or if it’s a ritual for you to go club-hopping with your friends on Saturday night, take a break and spend the weekend at home with your partner.
+“To overcome fear, you need to take the blinders off and at least give another person a fair opportunity to become a part of your life.
+Maybe try not to schedule any work-related meetings on weekends and spend time with your partner.
+Or if it’s a ritual for you to go club-hopping with your friends on Saturday night, take a break and spend the weekend at home with your partner,” advises Kranti.

 Related Reading: Jealous Girlfriend: 15 Signs She Is Being Overprotective And Driving You Nuts